-After requesting competitive bids for the Bonds, the City accepted the bid of (the "Purchasers") to purchase the Bonds at the interest rates shown on the page 2 of this Official Statement at a price of par, plus a net reoffering premium of \$, plus accrued interest on the Bonds from their Dated Date to their date of initial delivery.
+After requesting competitive bids for the Bonds, the City accepted the bid of The Banker Group, LP (previously defined as the "Purchasers") to purchase the Bonds at the interest rates shown on the page 2 of this Official Statement at a price of par, plus a reoffering premium of \$781,295.50, plus accrued interest on the Bonds from their Dated Date to their date of initial delivery.
 The City can give no assurance that any trading market will be developed for the City after their sale by the City to the Purchasers.
 The City has no control over the price at which the Bonds are subsequently sold and the initial yield at which the Bonds will be priced and reoffered will be established by and will be the responsibility of the Purchasers.